-For the eighth year, The Atlanta Journal-Constitution and Energage (formerly WorkplaceDynamics) have partnered to determine the Atlanta area’s Top Workplaces.
+For the ninth year, The Atlanta Journal-Constitution and Energage have partnered to determine the Atlanta area’s Top Workplaces.

-More than 2,300 companies were nominated or asked to participate in the 2018 rankings after metro area employees responded to print and online solicitations that began appearing in September.
+For the 2019 rankings, 4,343 companies were nominated or asked to participate after metro area employees responded to print and online solicitations that began appearing in September.

 Any public, private, nonprofit or governmental employer with a minimum of 50 employees in metro Atlanta was eligible.

-The survey gathers responses on 24 factors covering seven areas, including organizational health factors that measure how well employees are working together toward a common cause.
-In addition, the survey asks employees about employee engagement, company leadership and the basics (pay, benefits, flexibility, training and expectations).
+The survey gathered responses to 24 factors covering seven areas, including organizational health factors relating to workplace culture.
+Employee engagement, company leadership and the basics (pay, benefits, flexibility, training and expectations) were among the questions.

-Employers are ranked among groups of similar size, and those that score high enough are recognized as Top Workplaces.
+Employers were ranked in groups of similar size, and those that scored high enough were recognized as Top Workplaces.
 In addition, special award winners received standout scores on specific survey areas.